dokan-dev/dokan-java/README.md

 ======

 # Important Notice
 This project will switch to a new architecture with a new interface.
 Therefore the current main-branch will be moved to a deprecated branch and then deleted after 6 months.
-The information provided below is valid for this deprecated adapter.

 The migration will take some time but if you are already interested int the "new" java-wrapper, have a look [here](https://github.com/infeo/dokan-java).